tarwn/lessthandot-hugo/blogs/content/posts/2013-06-17-stepping-outside-the-comfort-zone.md

 Next thing I know, I’m creating databases on multiple disks.

 I was excited.
 No, really, I was!
-There are some people reading this that are probably thinking, &#8220;That was really easy.
-Why did she have to ask for help?&#8221; But this is stuff I don’t do every day, or even every week.
+There are some people reading this that are probably thinking, “That was really easy.
+Why did she have to ask for help?”
+But this is stuff I don’t do every day, or even every week.
 I am not good at asking for help, but I did it.
 I called up skills from way back in the day and applied them.

 I’m a happy geek.